-- Use the SC300 keypad to go to: Control Processes > Voltage Control > AVC. - Or, in DCTools/Web go to: Control Processes > Voltage Control > Active Voltage Control. - Active Voltage Control is normally enabled.
-Only disable it if there are particular reasons.
+- Use the SC300 keypad to go to: Control Processes > Voltage Control > AVC. - In Web / DCTools go to: Control Processes > Active Voltage Control. - Active Voltage Control is normally enabled.
+Only disable it for a specific reason.

 The following information is available about AVC.